mgomes16/mutsinzi.github.io/_posts/literature/2016-06-08-pablo-neruda.md

 When I read these lines:

-</blockquote>Tonight I can write the saddest lines, I loved her and sometimes she loved me too<br/>
+<blockquote>Tonight I can write the saddest lines, I loved her and sometimes she loved me too<br/>
 -Poem: Tonight I can write the saddest lines
 </blockquote>